kubernetes/kops/docs/cli/kops_distrust_keypair.md

  Only secondary keypairs may be distrusted.

- If no keypair IDs are specified, distrusts all keypairs in the keyset that are older than the primary keypair.
+ If no keypair IDs are specified, all keypairs in the keyset that are older than the primary keypair will be distrusted.

+ If the keyset is specified as "all", each rotatable keyset will have all keypairs older than their respective primary keypairs distrusted.

 ```
-kops distrust keypair KEYSET [ID]... [flags]
+kops distrust keypair {KEYSET [ID]... | all} [flags]
 ```

 ### Examples